 All too soon it was time to leave the backwaters and head off to our next destination, our final stop on our Kerala tour.

-Having explored temples in Tamil Nadu, dined with a Raj in Thanjavur, drifted along the backwaters of Kerala and so much more my two weeks in India were coming to an end.
+Having explored temples in Tamil Nadu, dined with a Raj in Thanjavur, drifted along the backwaters and so much more my two weeks in India, touring Tamil Nadu and Kerala were coming to an end.

 On Mattancherry, we visited the spice markets where the scent of a myriad of spices – cinnamon, cardamom, clove, nutmeg, saffron and mustard – permeates the air.

 In the historic district on Fort Kochi, the influence of the Dutch, Portuguese, British and Jewish was evident.
 Don’t miss the Church of St Francis, India’s oldest European Church, the Santa Cruz Basilica and the Dutch Palace which was built by the Portuguese and presented to the Raja of Kochi, in 1555 AD.

 On our last night in India, Annie suggested we see a traditional performance of Kathakali.
 This classical Indian dance form dates back to the 17th century, although it may be much older.

 As we took our seats, the all-male performers put on elaborate make-up, masks, headdresses and costumes, all part of the show as important as the performance itself.
 The bright colours and patterns of the make-up and costumes were a joy to photograph.